 The West of England AHSN’s Future Challenges programme is a new way we are supporting innovators and local partners to pilot innovations and validate them in a real-world setting.
 The key aim of the programme is to generate evidence to support the wider introduction of promising new innovations to address an identified health and care challenge.

 Moving to Better Health (MBH) is a project that aims to help people living with COPD to improve the self-management of their condition by supporting them to understand and improve their everyday physical activity.
 It is one of two projects being piloted under the Future Challenges theme of ‘Keeping healthy at home’.
-Read more about this Future Challenge project here.
+Read more about this Future Challenge project.

 We are supporting the piloting of a package of tools and resources designed by UCL Partners to enable primary care teams to continue to effectively manage patients with long term conditions during and post-COVID-19.

 Frameworks focus on the management of Atrial Fibrillation; high blood pressure; high cholesterol; type 2 diabetes; asthma and COPD.
 At present we are working with primary care on pilot projects related to Type 2 diabetes in Bath, North East Somerset, Swindon and Wiltshire, and asthma.
 We anticipate this being phase one of a wider project where more sites are supported to adopt the frameworks later in 2021.
 The second phase of the pilot will be underpinned by the local phase one evaluations and lessons learned, in addition to feedback gathered from across the national AHSN Network.